coright/CMSIS-DAP/README.md

 * Implement XON/XOFF flowcontrol
 * Incorporate mbed build system
 * Automate basic cross OS tests
-* Change offset address to 0x8000 to match OpenSDA for Freescale only targets.
-NXP stays at 0x5000
+* Change application offset address to 0x8000 for all targets with a bootloader
-* Only erase sectors that code fits in
+* Only erase sectors that code fits in (when needed)
 * Use media eject for MSD
 * Verify semi-hosting on HID connection
 * RAM allocation for virtual file-system hidden files and folders